argtable/argtable.github.io/tutorial/index.md

 void arg_print_errors(FILE* fp, struct arg_end* end, const char* progname);
 ```

-We pass the function a pointer to the argument table's arg_end struct as well as the name of the program which is prependend to each error message.
-The program name can be NULL if not required.
+We pass the function a pointer to the argument table's `arg_end` struct as well as the name of the program which is prependend to each error message.
+The program name can be `NULL` if not required.

 ```
 If (nerrors > 0)
-    arg_print_errors(stdout,end,”myprog”);
+    arg_print_errors(stdout, end, "myprog");
 ```

-This example illustrates the results of invoking our example program with incorrect command line options:
+This example illustrates the results of invoking our example program with incorrect command-line options:

 ```
 $ ./myprog -x -y -z --scalar=hello --verby